 Adults need larger portions of food, known for eating two large B. dubia roaches or six large crickets every week.

 She’ll mostly feed at night, so make sure to be around if you ever want to see the fireworks!

 Feather Leg Baboon Tarantula Facts

 - The Feather Leg Baboon Tarantula has switched between tarantula subfamilies and jumped from one name to another at least ten times before getting to where she is today.

-- The FLBT specie’s name “calceatum” has two meanings in Latin and Greek.
+- The “calceatum” part of Stromatopelma calceatum has two meanings in Latin and Greek.
 It both means “having shoes” and “covered foot’s sole.”.
 This is, of course, thanks to the furry appearance of its legs, particularly its metatarsus and tarsus.

-- The female FLBT will attach her cocoon to one of the tank’s walls, as she would in nature using a tree.
+- The female Stromatopelma calceatum will attach her cocoon to one of the tank’s walls, as she would in nature using a tree.

 The Feather Leg Baboon Tarantula is a challenge among challenges.
 Between tarantulas meant for expert hobbyists, this is often pointed out as the hardest one to keep.

 If you’re experienced enough with them and feel up to the challenge, you can definitely consider getting one!
-However, if you’re new to the hobby, don’t make the mistake of starting out with this species.
-Instead, get your feet wet with one of the more friendly and docile species such as the Mexican Redknee, Antilles Pinktoe, or Arizona Blonde.
+However, if you’re new to the hobby, don’t make the mistake of starting out with this species, or any Baboon Tarantula for that matter.